 Lateral Area of a Hemisphere = 2πr2

 Where π is the constant measuring 3.142 approx., and r is the radius of the hemisphere.
-For detailed information, you can check out this article Curved Surface Area of a Hemisphere
+For detailed information, you can check out this article on Curved Surface Area of a Hemisphere.

-Example 1: Which of these shows as a hemisphere - a, b, c, or d?
+Example 1: Which of these is a hemisphere - a, b, c, or d?

 Solution: Figure c is a hemisphere as it has one curved side and one flat side.
 A hemisphere is a 3D figure that is half of a sphere.
 The other figures are triangle (a), semicircle (b), and cylinder (d).